Deadline: May 15, 2018

 Please book the presentation room for your event before submitting your event with this form.

-For All Classrooms, University Dining Room, other dining areas, or St. Charles Borromeo Convocation Center use this Online Reservation Form or contact Lisa Salazar (ext 5143) of Meetings, Events, and Conferences.
+For All Classrooms, University Dining Room, other dining areas, or St. Charles Borromeo Convocation Center use this Online Reservation Form.

 For Sancta Alberta Chapel or D'Arcy Great Room use this Online Reservation Form